-My 'take' on a Japanese tea garden is not a typical one.
+This is my 'take' on a Japanese tea garden (it's not a typical one).

-This is mainly because it's my main route to the stables several times a day; the traditional stepping stones of a tea garden would not practical.
-Instead, I have created a central path (lit at night by the four lanterns alongside) and offered alternative stepping stone routes.
+Because it's my main route to the stables, the stepping stones of a traditional tea garden would not practical.
+Instead, I have a central path (lit at night by four traditional; lanterns).